Next-di-mension/GraphNetErrorMitigator/README.md

 ```python
 python src/graphnet_regressor.py --config config/gnn_config.py
 ```
-with appropriate config parameters depending on the quantum device used.
-The specifications of the quantum device like gate errors are included in the `gate_errors.py` file.
+With appropriate config parameters depending on the quantum device used.
+The specifications of the quantum device, like gate errors, are included in the `gate_errors.py` file.
 Other parameters related to the geometry of the molecule and the corresponding ansatz used are in the `geometry_params.py` file.

 ### Workflow
 To run the whole software, run the `workflow.py` script: